apache/flink/docs/content/docs/dev/configuration/gradle.md

 distribution, you can either add them to the classpath of the distribution or shade them into your uber/fat application JAR.

+To create an uber/fat JAR, you can use the command `gradle clean installDist` or `gradle clean installShadowDist`, which will produce a single fat JAR in `/build/install/yourProject/lib`.
+If you are using a [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), this would be `./gradlew clean installDist` or `./gradlew clean installShadowDist`.

 With the generated uber/fat JAR, you can submit it to a local or remote cluster with:

 ```sh
 bin/flink run -c org.example.MyJob myFatJar.jar
 ```
+To learn more about how to deploy Flink jobs, check out the [deployment guide]({{< ref "docs/deployment/cli" >}}).